woupiestek/rlox/log.md

 - upvalue changes: shouldn't open/closed upvalues simply be differed types of value or kinds of handle?
 - value change: use value arrays that store tags and content separately instead.
-- static/dynamic split: separate memeory managers for such data.
+- static/dynamic split: separate memory managers for such data.
 - call stack changes: don't use the handles to the closures, but copy their content straight into the call stack.
 Just doing so for the top closure could help.